 What is the Clery Act?

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act requires all colleges and universities that participate in federal financial aid programs to report information about crimes statistics on and near their campus by October 1 of each year in an Annual Security Report.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act requires all colleges and universities that participate in federal financial aid programs to report information about security policies and crimes statistics on and near their campus by October 1 of each year in an Annual Security Report.
 An Annual Fire Safety Report, containing fire safety information and fire statistics associated with on-campus student housing facilities, is also required by October 1 for institutions that have on-campus student housing facilities.

-If you are victim of a crime or know someone who has been a victim of crime, you should contact the Texas A&M University Police Department at (979) 845-2345 at the main College Station campus or campus police/security at your local campus.
+If you are victim of a crime or know someone who has been a victim of crime, you should contact the Texas A&M University Police Department (UPD) at (979) 845-2345 at the main College Station campus or campus police/security at your local campus.

-For emergency situations - those situations that represent an immediate threat to life or property - please contact local authorities.
-If you require emergency assistance or believe a crime is in progress call 9-1-1 to reach police, fire, or medical services.
+If a situation represents an immediate threat to life or property, please contact local authorities.
+If you require emergency assistance or believe a crime is in progress, call 9-1-1 to reach police, fire, or medical services.

 Campus Security Authorities and their role in reporting?